 FYI: I have my Sony A7R III set up to record both RAW and JPG.
 It's set to record the RAWs on the fast slot and the JPGs on the standard slot.
 So if I get a card failure I will always have a set of high quality JPGs as a worst case scenario.

-Here’s some useful information that you should bear in mind when choosing to shoot JPG only: The JPG format is a “final format”.
-It is intended to be created and used “as is”.
+Here's some useful information that you should bear in mind when choosing to shoot JPG only: The JPG format is a "final file format".
+It is intended to be created and used "as is".
 When shot by a camera, it was shot as a RAW file, and it has been processed, by the camera, and saved as a lossy, compressed JPG file.